Reading time 3 Minutes

 Thank you very much!

-I deal with this issue quite a lot, but it is really hard to say where money ever gets to where it is donated.
+I deal with this topic quite a lot, but it's really difficult to say where money actually ends up where it is donated.
 And how much gets there.
-Even through betterplace or Facebook, up to 30% goes to "donation management".
+Even via betterplace or Facebook, up to 30% is spent on „donation management".
 And nobody knows what happens to the money that arrives somewhere.
-Who donates out of conviction today?
+Who donates out of conviction these days?
 It's just an alibi to soothe the conscience.
-Who really finds out afterwards what actually happened to the money?
+And who checks afterwards what actually happened to the money?
 Very few.

-I'll cut it short, if you're interested you can find the detailed version in the blog.
-It will take you a quarter of an hour 😉 😉 I'll be back in a minute. https://paddys.de/regenwald-in-kanada/.
+I'll shorten it for you, if you're interested you can find the detailed version on the blog.
+It'll take a quarter of an hour... 😉 https://paddys.de/regenwald-in-kanada/.
 I'm happy if you share the link.
 The more we become, the better.

-Anyway, because I was bored with all that, I implemented the donation management on my blog myself and look for projects that I am 100% behind, where I also donate myself.
-And I collect donations via my blog.
-Currently, I am running my birthday campaign Rainforest in Canada.
-It's about financially supporting the Wilderness International Foundation so that they can buy and preserve more land.
-What I like is that they only spend 5% on administration, there's no budget for marketing, the rest goes into buying land, sustainable conservation in cooperation with natives and a lot of local education about conservation.
+Anyway, because I got bored of all this, I implemented the donation management on my blog myself and look for projects where I am 100% behind it, where I also donate myself.
+And collect via my blog.
+My birthday campaign Rainforest in Canada is currently running.
+The aim is to financially support the Wilderness International Foundation so that it can buy and preserve more land.
+What I like is that they only spend 5% on administration, there's no budget for marketing, the rest goes towards buying land, sustainable protection in cooperation with „natives“ and lots of local education about nature conservation.

 What I like about the rainforest project is the huge effect the rainforest has right now.
 When we plant trees somewhere, it takes 10-30 years for them to store any significant amount of CO2.
 The forest in Canada, however, is home to trees that are around a thousand years old and already store huge amounts of CO2.
 The amount donated so far is enough to protect so much forest that it stores far more CO2 than all donors together produce in a year.
 And I find that impressive.